goenning/goenning/_posts/2016-06-09-using-docker-to-make-oss-contribution-easier.md

 var connString = `postgres://docker:docker@${ip()}:5050/docker`;
 ```

-`docker-ip` uses `docker-machine ip` and fallback to `localhost` when docker-machine is not available, like on Travis and most others Linux hosts.
+`docker-ip` uses `docker-machine ip` and fallback to `localhost` when docker-machine is not available, like in Travis and most others Linux hosts.

 To make it work with Travis it's necessary to add `docker` as a new service and start docker containers before running the test script.
 I had to add a `sleep 3` to my build recipe because the services was taking longer than expected to become available for use.